parrt/cs601/lectures/agile.md

 * Cost estimation is done by estimating difficulty not the number of hours.
 After awhile, the number of units of work done by a team per unit time stabilizes and forecasting and becomes more accurate.

 * Develop software in short development cycles called _sprints_.
 1-4 weeks usually.
 Iterations include everything from requirements analysis through coding and testing and documentation.
 The key is that the software the end is releasable.
 Can be internal or extra release.
-The deadline on a sprint is firm, but you can change the scope (number of stories were goals to be completed).
+The deadline on a sprint is firm, but you can change the scope (number of stories or goals to be completed).
 Team members should announce early when they must drop tasks in order to meet the sprint deadline.

 * All team members must be in the same place; no virtual development.
-They have daily _stand up meetings_ with all team members getting up *briefly* to say what they did yesterday and what they plan to do today.  *Transparency*is a key issue: the peer pressure helps increase velocity and quality.
+They have daily _stand up meetings_ with all team members getting up *briefly* to say what they did yesterday and what they plan to do today.  *Transparency* is a key issue: the peer pressure helps increase velocity and quality.
 This is also called a _scrum_.
 This is where the team decides on development priorities, how to add new stories, etc.  The team negotiates with each other about what to do now and what to do later.
 The product/project managers provides influence from the customer.
 Some groups use a _ScrumMaster_ who is really just a facilitator for the meeting.
 Here is the ScrumMaster from @(http://www.splunk.com, Splunk, Inc) who dons a rugby helmet for fun:
 <img src=figures/david-scrum-leader.jpg width=150>

 * _Scrum of scrums_.
 The managers meet with other managers once a week so that there can be communication between groups.
 This group discusses the status graph and open stories and dependencies between these stories.
 Which tasks have been completed and which have been started.
 Bug metrics are displayed.